graemer957/sigma957.net/content/about.md

 I am completely self-taught.

 ## Current Status
-* I work at [Optimised Labs](https://www.optimisedlabs.com), which I co-founded in April 2017, on iOS, DevOps, PaaS and Ruby projects for our amazing clients
+* On the lookout for my next exciting iOS contract, so get in touch if you have some!
-* I am based in Plymouth, UK
+* I am based in Farnham, UK

 ## Technologies / Languages
 A brief, consolidated, list of the technologies and languages I have experience with: